ananyasingh13/DataViz/README.md

 # DataViz
 Assignment for Data Visualization

-The .csv file contains the data set for the code. \n The .R file is the file containg the code for the interavtive graph in P using plotly. \n The image of the plot is uploaded in png format.
+The .csv file contains the data set for the code.
+The .R file is the file containg the code for the interavtive graph in P using plotly.
+The image of the plot is uploaded in png format.